grommet/grommet/src/js/components/Chart/README.md

 **pad**

-The amount of padding around the box contents.
-An
+Spacing around the outer edge of the drawing coordinate area.
-    object can be specified to distinguish horizontal padding, vertical padding, and padding on a particular side of the box Defaults to `none`.
+      Related to 'overflow', this allows control over how much space is available for bars and points to overflow into.
+Defaults to `none`.

 ```
 none